Seventh Son of Autumn · Emissary of Spring

 The Wound Behind the Grin

-Lucien was raised the youngest of Beron Vanserra's seven sons, beneath his father's cruelty and the suspicion that shadowed the Lady's last-born.
-In the Autumn Court he loved Jesminda, a Lesser Faerie of the countryside — a match Beron deemed beneath High Fae nobility.
-She was executed before his eyes while two of his brothers held him and forced him to watch.
-He fled to Tamlin; three brothers pursued, and when Eris warned of the chase, two died in the fight that followed — one by Lucien's hand, one by Tamlin's.
+The grin came first.
+The wound came earlier.
+Youngest of Beron Vanserra's seven sons, raised under that cruelty and the suspicion that always shadowed the Lady's last-born.
+Then Jesminda — a Lesser Faerie of the countryside, beneath High Fae nobility by Beron's reckoning — executed in front of him while two of his brothers held him and made him watch.
+He fled to Tamlin.
+Three brothers gave chase, Eris warned of it, and two of them died in the fight that followed — one by Lucien's hand, one by Tamlin's.
 He never truly went home again.
+We're not over it.
+He isn't either.

 Service